Miniature Schnauzer Breed Guide

 Progressive Retinal Atrophy (PRA): PRA is a health issue that is caused by the degeneration of photoreceptor cells in the eyes.
 Degeneration of the photoreceptor cells results in a diminished capacity of the eye to perceive light.
 In general, the first sign that your Miniature Schnauzer is suffering from PRA will be an inability to discern objects in low or dim light.
 As PRA progresses it will result in full loss of vision in both eyes.
 PRA is a hereditary condition, so inquire with your breeder as to whether their line has any history of PRA or other eye diseases.

 Cataracts: Cataracts are a condition that affects the lens of your dog’s eyes.
 Cataracts will be visibly noticeable as they form on the lens of the eye, resulting in a cloudy or occluded appearance.
 At early stages, these growths will not obscure vision, however as they progress they will lead to diminished vision and even full blindness.
-Cataracts can appear at any time during your dog’s life, from birth all the way to old age.
+Cataracts can appear at any time during your dog’s life, puppy or in their old age.
 In Miniature Schnauzers, cataracts appear more frequently in juveniles.
 Owners should make examining their Miniature Schnauzer’s eyes an important part of any grooming session.
 Cataracts are a hereditary disease, so be sure to consult with your breeder to find out if cataracts have appeared in their lines at any point in the past.

 Entropian Eyelids: Entropian eyelids are a Miniature Schnauzer eye problem causing the eyelid rolls inward, toward the eyeball.
 This causes the hair located on the outside of the eyelid to directly contact the surface of the eyeball, or cornea, which results in tearing or scarring over time.
-Entropian eyelids are extremely painful and shou
+Entropian eyelids are extremely painful and should be treated immediately to avoid any permanent damage to the eye.
+Squinting, shutting of the eye, and excessive tear formation are all symptoms of entropion eyelids.
+This condition is a hereditary condition that is known to affect Miniature Schnauzers more often than some other breeds, so be sure to check with your breeder to inquire whether any dogs in their line have suffered from this condition in the past.